 - Ensuring that the Minister is kept informed under the “No surprises”‘ obligations;

-- Ensuring, in the case of a Crown entity, that appropriate Interest registers are in place and that appropriate dispensation is given under s.68 of the Crown Entities Act;
+- Ensuring, in the case of a Crown entity, that appropriate interest registers are in place and that appropriate dispensation is given under Section 68 of the Crown Entities Act 2004;

-- Representing the board in formal chief executive reviews and, in the case of Crown entities, the required discussions with State Services Commission in respect to CEO appointments and performance reviews;
+- Representing the board in formal CE reviews and, in the case of Crown entities, the required discussions with State Services Commission in respect to CE appointments and performance reviews;

 - Ensuring either personally or by delegation that relevant OIAs and PQs are monitored at board level;